 Find the lower terrace on the floor plan and zoom into that area.

-You may need to toggle Snap to Grid (SG) on or off to hit the corner of image
+You may need to toggle Snap to Grid (SG) on or off to click the corner of the image.

 This launches the Material Editor.
 Click the Color preview.
-Change the Val to 190 to lighten the tint on the material
+Change the Value to 190 to lighten the tint of the material.